 By that I nearly missed the bus, but the driver stopped again, when I waved my hand.
 Downtown I was entering a few shops and also looking for a sweater, but they did not have a fitting room.
 I did not buy it, because I was neither sure, that it will fit nor that it feels comfortable on my skin.
 I also was to a supermarket, bought tissues and a banana (after I had been looking at donuts and other cakes), but forgot to buy the toothpaste.
 A bottle of water I had bought earlier.

 I ate the banana and was walking towards the American border.
 I did not have any problems to find it.
 I remembered it well and it also is signed, but for around the last 100 meters, when you already can see it.
 I sent a WhatsApp message, that I will go to San Diego and come back in the afternoon.
 It was no problem to cross the border, even the USA officer asked me, what I am carrying with me.
 I had to tell him twice: Tissues, because my backpack was full of them.
 I did not tell him, that I also have a bottle of water in there, because it is not allowed to bring food into California.
-It seemed to me, that outside the building an officer just want come to me, but when he saw, that I put my passport in a fitting plastic bag, he was no longer interested in me.
+It seemed to me, that outside the building an officer just wanted to come to me, but when he saw, that I put my passport in a fitting plastic bag, he was no longer interested in me.

 On the US-side, there is a big mall with outlet shops, though I started there to look for the underwear, but there was no shop.
 Even North Face did not have any.
 I was recommended one shop, but I did never find it.
 I think, it closed down, because there were some empty shops.
 I also looked for sweaters, but I did not like the look, the quality or the price.
 Though I was going by trolley (tram) to San Diego – I did exchange a 200 MXN note to 10,89 USD.
 I needed the cash for the trolley only, which was 2,50 USD one way.